Viewing a network device

 Whether the exact SNMP device has been tested by BMC.
 This can be either:

-The full list of information fields that can be displayed in the Identity group for a network device object are detailed in the following table.
+The following table lists information fields that can be displayed in the Identity group for a network device object.

 The serial number of the network device.